simulation-based-inference/simulation-based-inference.github.io/_posts/2022-07-20-normalizing-flows-for-likelihood-free-inference-with-fusion-simu.md

 ---
 title: "Normalizing flows for likelihood-free inference with fusion simulations"
+author: "CS Furia, RM Churchill - Plasma Physics and Controlled Fusion, 2022 - iopscience.iop.org"
 hero_title: "Papers"
 categories:
   - Statistics
 tags:
   - paper
 ---
-CS Furia, RM Churchill - Plasma Physics and Controlled Fusion, 2022 - iopscience.iop.org

 >… We introduce likelihood-free inference (also known as simulation-based inference) [4] with normalizing flows as a new approach to quantifying anomalous transport …